 The Solverter® system also has the unique advantage of significantly reducing energy consumption and labor consumption in terms of the cost of the system itself and in the construction of the entire facility.
 The position of the roof with the absorber is absolutely no different from the position of any other roof, so the heat source is created without effort.
 Solverter® does not require permits, surveys, geological surveys, and ultimately no drilling or excavation.
 The execution time of a given facility along with an ecological heating system can therefore be shortened to the necessary minimum.
 The investment does not require any knowledge from the investor and the associated supervision over its course and coordination of the activities of various specialists, as is the case with ground heat pumps.
 The system does not interfere with the surroundings of the facility and its infrastructure (no boreholes, no excavations, no external units emitting noise).

 The absorber (Thexpan® sandwich panel) of the Solverter® system is an invisible element of the roof and has no environmental impact.
 It does not emit noise, does not devastate the surroundings of the building, does not limit or impose the method of developing the area around the building

 Like all heating systems based on heat pumps, Solverter® is a low-temperature system designed to work with facilities with appropriate energy needs in terms of heat dissipation.
-In this context, it can be used for underfloor heating but also for technological purposes.
-The technological use of the Solverter system is mainly water for social purposes, but also many others, such as dryers, washers, heaters, etc. The spectrum of using Solverter for technological purposes is limited only by the lack of needs.

 The Solverter® heating system is characterized by the following properties: